Purpose: Learn how you can transfer your customs documentation electronically via Paperless Trade, and which shipping carriers support this feature.

 Why use paperless trade?

-There are multiple reasons for the use of paperless trade:
+There's multiple reasons for the use of paperless trade:

 - Using paper documents is not environmentally friendly